11 Capturing Ways To Engage Customers Through Your 404 Error Pages

 7. Connect To Blogs/Other Relevant Pages

-On similar lines with our previous point, talking about your other important resources can be a great way to engage visitors and drive traffic.
+On similar lines to our previous point, talking about your other important resources can be a great way to engage visitors and drive traffic.
 You can redirect them to your best-viewed page or an event you want to promote.
 You can also analyze the topics that are most searched on your website and link them right on the 404 error page.

-TripAdvisor followed the exact tactic by showcasing their most popular searches like Hotels, Flights, Restaurants, etc. on their 404 pages.
+TripAdvisor followed the tactic by showcasing their most popular searches like Hotels, Flights, Restaurants, etc. on their 404 pages.
 Moreover, their engaging lines are hard to miss.
 No boring “Page not found” message.
 They rather say “This page is on vacation… And you should be too.”

 Here is another example from Amazon.
 Along with saying how sorry they are for the trouble, they try to pique the interest of the visitors by showcasing a fun page from their blog section.
 It says “Meet the dogs of Amazon”.
 This displays Amazon’s bring-your-dog-to-work culture with over 7,000 dogs registered to come to work with Amazonians in Seattle.
 Now, that’s interesting!